ashu66867/bookstore-react/README.md

 #### Redux, react-redux, redux-toolkit - for managing store, slice and reducers

 ### Testing
-React testing-library & Jest have been used for testing Unit tests for components and pages in 'src/tests' Unit tests for reducers
+React testing-library & Jest have been used for testing.<br>
+Unit tests for components and pages in 'src/tests'.<br>
+Unit tests for reducers.<br>
-Integration tests are not available as I am new to redux-toolkit based components
+Integration tests are not available as I am new to redux-toolkit based components.<br>